HMNZS Otago (P148): Service

 In 2022 the Otago was parked up in Devonport Naval Base as the Navy was too low on staff to fully operate the vessel.

 In January 2025, it was confirmed that the Otago would be taking on the role of the sunken HMNZS Manawanui.
-The Otago would be performing the missions that the Manawanui': held, though lacking the deck working space and 100 tonne crane.
+The Otago would be performing the missions that the Manawanui held, though lacking the deck working space and 100 tonne crane.

+In 2026 Otago was undergoing process of reactivation.

 Upgrades

 Both Otago and Wellington have recently gone through minor upgrades, including sensors and weapons, and replacing the 25 mm Bushmaster with the Rafael Typhoon 25 mm stabilised naval gun.
 Full compatibility trials with the updated Seasprite SH2G1(l)s, ex RAN were conducted in 2016 and the much more capable helicopters are now deployed from Otago and Wellington with enhanced lift, surveillance and standoff Penguin missiles, offering a beyond horizon deterrent.

 Otago (left) with and in Wellington, October 2010.

 Otago in the Hauraki Gulf with a SH-2G.